Pennsylvania Route 378: Route description

 PA 378 heads northward across the Hill to Hill Bridge, at which point it crosses back into Lehigh County.
 The route crosses over West Lehigh Street and intersects with the off-ramp to Main Street in Bethlehem.
 There was formerly a ramp to 2nd Avenue, but that has been closed and is only used by pedestrians.
 After this interchange, PA 378 becomes a four-lane freeway and is named the Fred B. Rooney Highway.
 The highway continues northward through the city, crossing under West Broad Street and reaching a southbound interchange with North Street, which leads to Center City and Third Avenue.
 The freeway continues northward, crossing over and receiving an on-ramp from Union Boulevard.

 The road turns to the northwest and interchanges with Eighth Avenue at exit 2E and exit 2W northbound and exit 2 southbound.
 PA 378 turns westward through Bethlehem, paralleling Union Boulevard and crossing under Fourteenth Avenue.
 The route then turns northward, crossing under Eaton Avenue and a Norfolk Southern rail line and passing the Hal Fenicle Memorial Park.
 PA 378 continues northbound, interchanging with and crossing under Catasauqua Road.
-After running to the southwest of Lehigh Valley Hospital–Muhlenberg, the freeway enters an interchange with US 22 (Lehigh Valley Thruway), PA 378 northbound traffic is directed onto US 22 westbound.
+After running to the southwest of Lehigh Valley Hospital–Muhlenberg, the freeway ends at an interchange with US 22 (Lehigh Valley Thruway).